joanllenas/ts.data.json/README.md

 ## Documentation

 The [documentation site](https://joanllenas.github.io/ts.data.json/) is auto-generated from TSDoc comments using TypeDoc.
+You'll find documentation for both v2.3.1 and v3, as well as a migration guide to v3.

 If you're new to JSON decoding, you may want to read the introductory article [Decoding JSON with TypeScript](https://dev.to/joanllenas/decoding-json-with-typescript-1jjc), which explains why and how to use this library.